-The total dollar amount of this Contract is not to exceed \$10,714,225.38.
-The total dollar amount is a combination of Title IIA, Title IIIA and Title IVA funding.
-When separated by funding source the dollar amount of this Contract is not to exceed \$8,776,214.36 for Title IA services, not to exceed \$1,017,927.81 for Title IIA services, not to exceed \$233,615.00 for Title IIIA services and not to exceed \$686,468.21 for Title IVA services broken down by school and by expenditure type in the attached Exhibits A, B, C, and D. The dollar amount is preliminary only.
+The total dollar amount of this Contract is not to exceed $\frac{16,982,306.72}{1,311,284.00}$ .
+The total dollar amount is a combination of Title IA, Title IIA and Title IVA funding.
+When separated by funding source the dollar amount of this Contract is not to exceed $\frac{14,127,120.42}{1,312,983.03}$ for Title IIA services, not to exceed $\frac{1,029,919.27}{1,029,919.27}$ for Title IVA, further services broken down by school and by expenditure type in the attached Exhibits A, B, and C (Title IIIA funds will be broken down by school as soon as possible).
+The dollar amount is preliminary only.
 The finalized contract dollar amount by school and by expenditure type will be sent out as soon as practical after the Wisconsin Department of Public Instruction (DPI) provides MPS the final numbers.

-In no event shall Provider expend more than 50% of the amounts allocated for Title IA in each category (instruction, family engagement, professional development) and set forth in the preliminary Exhibit A before receiving the finalized budget, as the encumbrances may decrease in the finalized budget.
-In the event that the finalized budget categories of professional development and family engagement are decreased more than 50% and result in a zero or negative balance, instruction funds may be used for parent and family engagement and professional development expenditures.
-In no event shall the Provider expend more than 50% of the amounts allocated for Title IIA professional development and set forth in the preliminary Exhibit B before receiving the finalized budget, as the encumbrances may decrease in the finalized budget.
-In no event shall the Provider expend more than 50% of the amounts allocated for Title IIIA in each category (instruction, family engagement, professional development) and set forth in the preliminary Exhibit C before receiving the finalized budget, as the encumbrances may decrease in the finalized budget.
-In no event shall the Provider expend more than 50% of the amounts allocated for Title IVA in each category (well-rounded education, safe and healthy students, and effective use of technology) and set forth in the preliminary Exhibit D before receiving the finalized budget, as the encumbrances may decrease in the finalized budget.
+In no event shall Provider expend more than 100% of the amounts allocated for Title IA in each category (instruction, family engagement, professional development) and set forth in the preliminary Exhibit A before receiving the finalized budget, as the encumbrances may decrease in the finalized budget.
+In the event that the finalized budget categories of professional development and family engagement are decreased more than 100% and result in a zero or negative balance, instruction funds may be used for parent and family engagement and professional development expenditures.
+In no event shall the Provider expend more than 100% of the amounts allocated for Title IIA professional development and set forth in the preliminary Exhibit B before receiving the finalized budget, as the encumbrances may decrease in the finalized budget, as the encumbrances may decrease in the finalized budget.
+In no event shall the Provider expend more than 100% of the amounts allocated for Title IIIA in each category (instruction, family engagement, professional development) and set forth in the preliminary before receiving the finalized budget, as the encumbrances may decrease in the finalized budget.
+In no event shall the Provider expend more than 100% of the amounts allocated for Title IIIA in each category (instruction, family engagement, professional development) and set forth in the preliminary before receiving the finalized budget, as the encumbrances may decrease in the finalized budget.
+In no event shall the Provider expend more than 100% of the amounts allocated for Title IVA in each category (well-rounded education, safe and healthy students, and effective use of technology) and set forth in the preliminary Exhibit C before receiving the finalized budget, as the encumbrances may decrease in the finalized budget.

-In no event shall reimbursement for Title IA and IIIA services to eligible City of Milwaukee resident students and Title IIA professional development services for non-public school personnel and Title IVA support services to non-public students, non-public personnel and non-public families exceed amounts allocated under each category and set forth in the finalized Exhibit A and B (or 50% of the preliminary allocations in each category in Exhibit A and B).
-Expenditure of funds in the provision of services to eligible students and non-public school personnel at individual schools is contingent upon the school's acceptance of Title IA, IIA, IIIA or IVA services, cooperation in the provision of required information (student eligibility information, for example), and continuing viability as a school program.
+In no event shall reimbursement for Title IA, and IIIA services to eligible City of Milwaukee resident students and Title IIA professional development services for non-public school personnel and Title IVA support services to non-public students, non-public personnel and non-public families exceed amounts allocated under each category and set forth in the finalized Exhibit A and B (or 100% of the preliminary allocations in each category in Exhibit A and B).
+Expenditure of funds in the provision of services to eligible students and non-public school personnel at individual schools is contingent upon the school's acceptance of Title IA, IIIA or IVA services, cooperation in the provision of required information (student eligibility information, for example), and continuing viability as a school program.